leoliu/ggtags/README.rst

 #.
 Tags update on save is configurable by ``ggtags-update-on-save``.
 #.
 New command ``ggtags-explain-tags`` to explain how each file is
    indexed in current project.
 Global 6.4+ required.
+#.
+New user option ``ggtags-sort-by-nearness`` that sorts matched tags
+   by nearness to current directory.

 [2015-01-16 Fri] 0.8.9
 ++++++++++++++++++++++